What happens in the meetups?

 Sometime that day: You join Deutsch Gym!
 Follow the instructions by downloading Discord and connect your accounts with our onboarding process on the website.
 That is all you need to do - you’re in!
 From now on if you want to join a meetup, just open Discord and join the main voice channel- you don’t need to confirm attendance ahead of time.
 You can join an unlimited number of meetups per month.

 19:27 CET - Join the main voice channel.
+The leader will greet you here!
 We meet in the main channel here and say hello to one another.
 The new members are asked to introduce themselves briefly to the group.
 You don’t need to give personal information.
 Some members end up becoming friends so it’s nice to say hello at the beginning.

-19:33 CET- we split up into the smaller speaking groups based on different speaking levels.
-We provide new and interesting themes to talk about every single day.
+19:33 CET- The leader will split the main group up into the smaller speaking groups based on different speaking levels.
 These groups are 3 people per group, so you get plenty of time to speak German.
 It’s really fun once you get going, and the members are friendly.
 We only use audio, no video.
 We think it’s more relaxed, less stressful, less distracting, and you will have more energy for speaking.
+Once you are now in your smaller group you can start!
+Click on the #themen channel and find your conversation theme for the day - there is a new one for every meetup.
+Everyone takes turns answering every question.
+You can keep the #themen channel open and speak at the same time.
+See the example below:

 For the next 57 minutes - Speak about the theme (above) with your partners.
 Everyone in the group answers every question, and then you move on to the next question.
 The conversations can flow to other topics naturally, as long as it is in German.
 The themes ensure that there are no awkward silences - there is always something to talk about.
 They are designed to push your vocabulary and grammar so you can work those linguistic muscles every meetup.